BrettWilsonDev/glfrontier-extended/README.md

 * Fix SDL1 to SDL2 input address mismatch or bind missing inputs manually
 * Fix OpenGL rendering
 * Fix music and sound
-* Rewrite to work with 64-bit GCC
+* Rewrite parts of the emulator to fix Speed up bug
 * Make other compilers work and get rid of OS-specific headers
+* Fix Web build (if possible)